dante-chiesa/Hantei-chan/README.md

 # Hantei-chan #
-Hantei6 GUI editor for Melty Blood.
+HA6/Hantei6 GUI editor for Melty Blood.
+It has partial support for UNIB.
-I don't really care too much about modding melty so I won't be adding more features.
-Feel free to fork it.
-By the way, this program only for windows.
+It's not being actively worked, feel free to fork it.
+This program only for windows.

 Stuff that needs to be done:
 * Play animations
-* Copy pasting lots of stuff
 * Redo/Undo stack
 * Display .pat graphics
 * Actual support for Under Night In Birth.
 * A sprite browser
-* Fix the held spinner controls
-* More hotkeys, like Ctrl+S
+* Hotkeys, such as Ctrl+S
-* Other QoL features

 ![screenshot](https://user-images.githubusercontent.com/39018575/119175726-311f4580-ba38-11eb-83dd-2d7d57c17f02.png)